Laminar-Terminal/.github/profile/README.md

 ## We are Laminar-terminal.

 Our aim is to provide a new terminal with custom addon support, themes, and a way to keep all your dotfiles synced and safe inside a GitHub repository!
+And unlike other projects we are crosscompiling to linux and windows from the get go.

 ## Why?